 Learn to use hand signals

 It's never too early to learn the universal language of hand signals.
 That's right: The DMV-mandated signals for turning left, turning right and stopping come in handy when riding an electric scooter.
 To keep your kid safe out on the road, make sure that they not only know these signals, but also understand how to properly use them.
+However, it can be tricky to make a hand signal and ride a scooter with one hand.

 Avoid hauling extra weight